-F. Appliances or appurtenances on, through or by means of which telecommunications data is wirelessly collected or transmitted, as defined by the City of Portland Wireless Master Plan and Transportation Administrative Rules.
-Transit and/or transit supporting infrastructure not owned and maintained by the City are not exempted.
+F. Appliances or appurtenances on, through or by means of which telecommunications data is wirelessly collected or transmitted, as defined by City of Portland Transportation Administrative Rules.
+Attachments to infrastructure not owned and maintained by the City must adhere to 3rd party attachment rules as laid out in City of Portland Transportation Administrative Rules.

 Maps of Underground Wiring Districts in the City of Portland: